 The British Virgin Islands Economic Substance (Companies and Limited Liability Partnerships) Act 2018, as amended, came into effect on January 1, 2019.
-It, together with the rules published by the BVI International Tax Authority (the "ITA") on 9 October 2019 and updated on 10 February 2020, set out the laws on economic substance (the "Economic Substance Laws") and their effect on legal entities like the Company formed in the British Virgin Islands.
-The Company is required to consider its economic substance position on an annual basis on and from 30 June 2019 and to file annual reports in the British Virgin Islands each year disclosing whether or not it is carrying out relevant activities (within the meaning of the Economic Substance Law), and if it is, it must comply with its obligations as regards economic substance.
+It, together with the rules published by the BVI International Tax Authority (the "ITA") on October 9, 2019 and updated on February 10, 2020, set out the laws on economic substance (the "Economic Substance Laws") and their effect on legal entities like the Company formed in the British Virgin Islands.
+The Company is required to consider its economic substance position on an annual basis on and from June 30, 2019 and to file annual reports in the British Virgin Islands each year disclosing whether or not it is carrying out relevant activities (within the meaning of the Economic Substance Law), and if it is, it must comply with its obligations as regards economic substance.
 The implication for non-compliance is, broadly, that the ITA may issue penalties and, potentially, apply to court in the British Virgin Islands to liquidate non-compliant entity.

-The Company is taking advice from its British Virgin Islands counsel as to the steps it should take to comply with the Economic Substance Law.
+The Company has taken and will continue to take advice from its British Virgin Islands counsel as to the steps it should take to comply with the Economic Substance Law.